The best hydration bladders 2023: portable water reservoirs

 Reasons to avoid

 If you’re a hiker who sometimes likes to drink out of a tube, and sometimes out of a bottle, the Platy Bottle 2L is for you.
-The large capacity bottle comes with a cap that seals it securely, which makes this one of the best ways to carry extra water on long days on the trail, without always having a heavy and space-consuming bottle in your pack.
-But you can also pair it with Platypus’s Drink Tube Kit, which is sold separately, when you want to drink from a hose.
+The large capacity bottle comes with a cap that we found sealed it securely during our tests, which makes this one of the best ways to carry extra water on long days on the trail, without always having a heavy and space-consuming bottle in your pack.
+We were also able to pair it with Platypus’s Drink Tube Kit, which is sold separately, whenever we wanted to drink from a hose.
 In cold weather, used with the cap, the Platy Bottle won’t freeze, unlike other hose-based hydration systems.
-It’s also easy to carry on bikepacking trips, strapped to a seat bag.
+Our bikepacking expert also added that "it’s also easy to carry on bikepacking trips, strapped to a seat bag."

 6. Sea To Summit Pack Tap